 The Institute for Social Research is an independent research institute in Oslo.
-The institute produces academic knowledge in areas important to the development of society.
+The Institute produces knowledge in areas important to the development of society.

 The Institute for Social Research is organised as a foundation and has, since its establishment in 1950, played a vital role in the development of Norwegian social research.